juiyloki/MooreMachine/README.md

 ## Note

 This project is a personal solution to a university assignment.
-The assignment required implementing only the library code, which is what is included here.
+The assignment focused on the **library code**, which is provided here in a **complete, fully functional, and carefully crafted form**.

 - The official tests and starter materials were provided by the professor and are **intellectual property of the university**, so they are **not published** in this repository.
 - My own tests and example usage of the library are still **work in progress**.
 They have been temporarily set aside to prioritize my other projects and will be added eventually.